Water Meter Replacement Program Frequently Asked Questions

 be travelling in a vehicle with both WAMCO and Town of Newmarket logos.
 Please see the image as reference.

-WAMCO employees do not need to enter your home when conducting a water meter upgrade.
+All entry into homes is arranged is appointment only.
 The Town is aware of sales people going door-to-door to offer water, hydro or other in-home services.
 If you suspect fraud, please call York Regional Police's non-emergency line at 1-866-876-5423.

 Why is the Town conducting the water meter replacement program?